 You don’t need a car

 If you don’t have a car, don’t buy one.
 If you have one, use it sparingly.
-If you invested the money you spend on your car instalments, fuel, car insurance and maintenance, you would be able spend on public transport just out of the interest you earned.
+If you invested the money you spend on your car instalments, fuel, car insurance and maintenance, you would be able to spend on public transport just out of the interest you earned.

 Look for bargains and discounts

 When possible buy in a group so you can ask for bigger discounts.
 If you can bargain on price, do so.
-Avoid paying full price whenever you can avoid it.
+Avoid paying the full price whenever you can avoid it.
 A rupee saved is a rupee earned.

-Spend less time with expensive friends
+Spend less time with spendthrift friends

 Do you have friends who want to go partying every night?
 You don’t have to cut off your relationship, but do spend less time with them.
 And whenever possible suggest alternative activities that are not expensive.
 Some of the best things in life, like taking a walk in the park, are free.